MIL-STD2525B change 2 dictionary symbols

 • ArcGIS Pro 3.2

-The latest dictionary styles contain the updates documented in this change log.
-The log also captures the first version of ArcGIS Pro and ArcGIS Enterprise these changes are installed with.
+Some updates to the styles have additional version requirements, noted in the change log.
+The log also captures the first version of ArcGIS Pro and ArcGIS Enterprise these updates are installed with.

 Older dictionary styles